 Evening in Bairro Alto

 As the evening sets in, make your way to Bairro Alto, a lively area known for its nightlife.
 This district is full of historic buildings housing fado music venues, lively bars, and restaurants that serve delicious Portuguese dishes.
-The moving music of fado will envelop you, capturing the soulful essence of Lisbon.
+Enjoy a traditional Portuguese dinner – grilled sardines or bacalhau (salt cod) are local favorites – before immersing yourself in the haunting sound of fado.

 Day 2: Embrace Modern Flair of Lisbon